Nicolas Gombert: Music and style

+Gombert's eight settings of the Magnificat are among his most famous works.
+Each is written in one of the church modes, and consists of a cycle of short motets, with the individual motets based on successive verses of the Magnificat text.
+They may well have won him his pardon and paved the way for his rehabilitation : Cardin writes that '"the courage of Nicolas Gombert is to be commended no less than his good fortune.
+For after he had been condemned to the triremes, while in chains he composed those swan songs with which he earned not only his pardon by the emperor… but also received a priest's benefice, so that he spent the remainder of his life in tranquillity'.

 Some of Gombert's works are for unusually large vocal ensembles, including 8, 10, and 12 voices.
 These works are not polychoral in the usual sense, or in the manner of the Venetian School in which the voices were spatially separated; rather, the voice sub-groupings change during the pieces.
 These large ensemble compositions include an eight-voice Credo, the 12-voice Agnus from the Missa Tempore paschali, and 10- and 12- voice settings of the Regina caeli.
 In comparison with the northern Italian cori spezzati style, Gombert’s multi-voice works were not antiphonal.
 Instead of dividing forces consistently, Gombert frequently changed the combinations of voice groups.
 These vocal pieces contained more direct repetition, sequence and ostinato than his other music.

 His secular compositions – mostly chansons – are less contrapuntally complex than his motets and masses, but more so than the majority of contemporary secular pieces, especially the 'Parisian' chanson.
 During the middle of the sixteenth century, Gombert received credit for several of the Parisian chansons, but later studies have discovered that he was not the sole 'Nicolas' of those secular pieces but many were actually by Nicolas de La Grotte or Guillaume Nicolas.
 Authors of the texts used in many chansons, a genre in which Gombert excelled, were mostly anonymous.
 He turned to older verse, often of a folkish type, with typical subject matter including unhappy love, farewells, separations, infidelities and the like.
 Many of these chansons appeared in lute and vihuela arrangements, with their wide geographical distribution showing their immense popularity.